azizcodes/azizcodes.github.io/_posts/2018-01-10-findingstuff.md

 Suppose you are looking for a file in your documents whose name contains the pattern "passport".
 You don't know if there is something before or after that word, and if the `P` is capitalized or not.

-Here is how to search for it
+Here is a way to search for it, from [GNU's find](https://www.gnu.org/software/findutils/manual/html_mono/find.html):

 ``` bash
 find ~/ -type f -iname '*passport*'